 What happens with the other states that aren’t starting on 1 July 2021?

-Workers in states that have not adopted the scheme yet (Queensland, South Australia, Western Australia and Tasmania) or workers who want to work in those states do not have access to the new automatic mutual recognition scheme.
+Workers in states that have not adopted the scheme yet (Queensland, South Australia, Western Australia and Tasmania) or workers who want to work in those states do not have access to the new AMR scheme.

 These workers can continue to rely on existing mutual recognition under Part 3 of the Mutual Recognition Act 1992 (Cth).